With respect to WALES only, the following new Statutory Instrument (SI) will replace Part 1 of the GPDO on 30/09/2013:

 - Firstly, the Welsh legislation contains significantly more definitions than the English legislation, including definitions of "the highest part of the roof", the "height of the eaves", "the principal elevation", etc. This is a significant improvement over the English legislation, for which such definitions were notably absent.

-- Thirdly, the Welsh "Technical Guidance" has been made available before the Welsh legislation comes into force, rather than two years later.
-In addition, the Welsh "Technical Guidance" contains more advice and more detailed illustrations than the English "Technical Guidance".
+- Thirdly, the Welsh "Technical Guidance" document has been made available before the Welsh legislation comes into force, rather than two years later.
+In addition, the Welsh "Technical Guidance" document contains more advice and more detailed illustrations than the English "Technical Guidance" document.

 - Fourthly, with the Welsh legislation, it's clear that a significant effort has been made to address some of the unintended aspects of the English legislation.
-As an example of where this has made the Welsh legislation more permissive, both of the illustrations shown on page 27 (UPDATED) of the English "Technical Guidance", which appear to be unintentionally prevented by the English legislation, would be allowed by the Welsh legislation.
+As an example of where this has made the Welsh legislation more permissive, both of the illustrations shown on page 26 ("January 2013" version) of the English "Technical Guidance" document (link), which appear to be unintentionally prevented by the English legislation, would be allowed by the Welsh legislation.
 As an example of where this has made the Welsh legislation more restrictive, with reference to the Part 1 of the GPDO – The 10 Worst Permitted Development Loopholes document, loopholes number 10, 3, 2 would be prevented by the Welsh legislation, and loopholes number 9, 8, 5, 1 would be partly prevented by the Welsh legislation.

 - Fifthly, with the Welsh legislation, it's also clear that it was decided to disagree with a minority of the intended aspects of the English legislation.
 As an example of where the Welsh legislation has been made more permissive, it would allow a two-storey side extension (if significantly set away from the side boundary), a single storey side extension on article 1(5) land, and a single storey rear extension with length 4m on a terrace house.
 As an example of where the Welsh legislation has been made more restrictive, it would prevent a side dormer facing a highway (in most cases), a rooflight on article 1(5) land (on any elevation), and an outbuilding between a side elevation and a highway (unless significantly set away from the highway).